Leadership stories are the best way to pick up the nuances of successful leadership.

-You can’t simply learn a handful of rules that will make you a great leader.
+You can’t simply take a textbook, and learn a handful of rules that will make you a great leader.
 Everything depends on the context.
 The best way to build a real understanding about leadership - except for making the mistakes yourself - is to look at leadership stories.

 Michael’s passion is engineering leadership.
 When he became an engineering manager at Netscape, he couldn’t find useful literature for engineers to develop leadership skills.
 This is why he started talking to other leaders.
 He wrote down the ideas he found and turned them into a blog.